IDArnhem/physcomp-essentials/PITCHME.md

 your washing machine has one

 +++
-### there are more microcontrollers in the world than there are computers
+### there are more microcontrollers in the world than there are full computers
-so there are many different kinds but in this course we will be dealing primarily with two kinds AVR and ESP82xx
+They are by far the most ubiquitous form of computing.
+There are many different kinds but in this course we will be dealing primarily with two kinds AVR and ESP82xx

 +++
 ### AVR chipset